 1962 The Klondike Gold Rush is the setting of Foxy, the new Robert Emmett Dolan-Johnny Mercer musical that premieres today at the Palace Grand Theatre in Dawson City in the Yukon.
 The book is by Ring Lardner, Jr. and Ian McLellan Hunter, based on Ben Jonson's Volpone.
-Bert Lahr will plays his final role on Broadway when the production opens at New York's Ziegfeld Theatre for what will prove to be a short run.
+Bert Lahr plays his final role on Broadway when the production opens at New York's Ziegfeld Theatre for what proves to be a short run.